Miesha Tate: Move to Flyweight

 Tate was scheduled to face Lauren Murphy in a flyweight bout on May 14, 2022, at UFC on ESPN 36.
-However, the bout was moved to UFC 276 due to unknown reasons.
+However, the bout was moved to UFC 276 for unknown reasons.
 In turn, a week before that event, Murphy pulled out after she tested positive for COVID-19.
 The bout was then rescheduled and eventually took place on July 16, 2022, at UFC on ABC 3.
 Tate lost the fight via unanimous decision.

 Return to Bantamweight

-Tate is scheduled to face Mayra Bueno Silva on June 3, 2023 at UFC Fight Night 226.
+Tate was scheduled to face Mayra Bueno Silva on June 3, 2023 at UFC on ESPN 46.
+However on May 10, it was announced that Tate suffered an undisclosed injury and that Bueno Silva would instead headline UFC on ESPN 49 against Holly Holm.

+Tate faced Julia Avila on December 2, 2023, at UFC on ESPN 52.
+She won the fight via a rear-naked choke submission in round three.
+This fight earned her the Performance of the Night award.

+Tate faced former Invicta FC Bantamweight Champion Yana Santos on May 3, 2025 at UFC on ESPN 67.
+She lost the fight by unanimous decision.

 Fighting style

-Tate is known for her extensive knowledge of grappling arts, including wrestling, jiu-jitsu, and submission defense; her wrestling-heavy style lead to her first nickname, "Takedown".
+Tate is known for her extensive knowledge of grappling arts, including wrestling, jiu-jitsu, and submission defense.
+Her wrestling-heavy style lead to her first nickname, "Takedown".
 In July 2011, Tate won the Strikeforce Bantamweight Championship by becoming the first woman to ever submit Marloes Coenen in an MMA bout.
 During her win at UFC 183, Tate out-grappled Olympic wrestling medalist Sara McMann.
 She is also noted for being the first fighter to escape Ronda Rousey's armbar on multiple occasions.
 Following their first bout in March 2012, Rousey described Tate as "much more savvy on the ground than I anticipated."

 During the earlier phase of her career, Tate was generally noted for her double-leg takedowns, usually performed by picking an opponent up while pressing them against the cage.
 From top position, she typically attacked from side control as opposed to mount; in a rear position, she would usually secure a body triangle and attack with strikes.
 Having won multiple titles in wrestling, Tate was well known for her power on the ground, which often allowed her to hold opponents in vulnerable positions.

 Tate has extensive training in Brazilian jiu-jitsu.
 When attacking from her guard, she usually attempted an armbar or a triangle choke.
 She employed a variety of submissions while grappling with opponents, including heel hooks, guillotines, and kimura locks.
 During her fight against Julie Kedzie, she also used a triangle to transition to mount.

-Numerous media outlets, including Yahoo! and FoxSports.com, described her ground game as "powerful" and "dominant," noting that Tate's opponents were often overwhelmed if taken down.
+Numerous media outlets, including Yahoo! and FoxSports.com, described her ground game as "powerful" and "dominant", noting that Tate's opponents were often overwhelmed if taken down.
 Julie Kedzie typically avoided going to the ground with Tate throughout the duration of their fight.
 During their bout at UFC 168, Ronda Rousey repeatedly blocked and reversed Tate's takedown attempts.

-While standing, Tate typically used left jabs, left hooks, a right cross, an overhand right, and knees from a clinch.